my321/dsp/lessons/statistics/07-statistics.md

 ### Q6.
 Bayesian &amp; Frequentist Comparison
 How do frequentist and Bayesian statistics compare?

-<p> Bayesian statistics requires either the knowledge of or construction of a prior, but frequentist statistics does not.
+<p> Answer: Bayesian statistics requires either the knowledge of or construction of a prior, but frequentist statistics does not.
 Frequentist statistics assumes a hypothesis to be true and uses a distribution linked to that conditional probability, the likelihood.
-Frequentist statistics are commonly used in other fields, economists in particular have an obsession with significance levels and stars.
+Frequentist statistics are commonly used in other fields, economists in particular have an obsession with significance levels and stars. </p>

 ---